About J.S. Tromberg, MD – Mohs Micrographic Surgeon:

 Dr. Tromberg specializes in the diagnosis and treatment of skin cancer, using both surgical and non-surgical modalities.
 Her special interests include difficult to treat skin cancers, cutaneous oncology in organ transplant and immunosuppressed patients, and skin cancer awareness and sun education for young people.
 She also performs skin cancer checks and other dermatologic surgeries, including nail surgery.

-She is an Associate Member of the American College of Mohs Surgery, Diplomate of the American Academy of Dermatology, and Member of the American Society of Dermatologic Surgery.
+She is an Associate Member of the American College of Mohs Surgery, Diplomate of the American Academy of Dermatology, a Diplomate of the American Board of Dermatology, a Founding Member of the American Board of Medical Specialties, a Member of the American Society of Dermatologic Surgery, an Associate Professor for the University of Virginia Medical Center’s Department of Dermatology and a Micrographic Surgery and Dermatologic Oncology Fellowship co-director.
 Other professional affiliations include Virginia Dermatologic Society, Medical Society of Virginia, and Albemarle County (Virginia) Medical Society.
 She also has multiple publications in peer reviewed journals.

-She and her husband, a Charlottesville native, with son, Connor, are thoroughly enjoying the Charlottesville community.
+She and her husband, a Charlottesville native, and two children, are thoroughly enjoying the Charlottesville community.
 When Dr. Tromberg isn’t treating skin cancer, she and her family enjoy traveling, hiking in the Blue Ridge mountains, choral singing, dogs, and baking.

 Education and Medical Training

 ACGME and ACMS Procedural Dermatology Fellowship August 2011-July 2012

 University of Virginia, Department of Dermatology, Charlottesville, VA

 Chief Resident, 2010-2011

 University of Florida College of Medicine, Gainesville, FL